 This following is a sample program.
 This is the first camp in Foxton, so program may be altered to suit time of the year.

+Sunday 1st October: Day: Arrival/Registration/Orientation

+Night: Official Welcome Dinner

+Monday 2nd October: Day: Foxton: Windmill/Flax Museum/

+Wildlife base/beach

+Night: Guest Speaker

+Tuesday 3rd October: Day: PN: Wildbase Recovery/Mini

+Golf/Rugby Museum/Leo's activity

+Night: Games night

+Wednesday 4th October: Day: Ruapehu: Carrot Park/Tangiwai/

+Army Museum

+Night: Games night

+Thursday 5th October: Day: Whanganui: Kowhai Park/ Marton

+Night: Talent Show

+Friday 6th October: Day: Sanson/Feilding: Blokarts/Mini Golf/

+Night: Celebration.

-Sunday 1 st October: Day: Night: Monday 2 nd October: Day: Foxton: Windmill/Flax Museum/ Wildlife base/beach Night: Guest Speaker Tuesday 3 rd October: Day: PN: Wildbase Recovery/Mini Golf/Rugby Museum/Leo's activity Night: Wednesday 4 th October: Day: Ruapehu: Carrot Park/Tangiwai/ Army Museum Night: Games night Thursday 5 th October: Day: Night: Whanganui: Kowhai Park/ Marton Talent Show Friday 6 th October: Day: Night: Sanson/Feilding: Blokarts/Mini Golf/ Celebration.
-Whaia e Kie Ki te iti Kahurangi, ki te tuohu koe, me maunga teitei Seek the treasure you value most dearly: if you bow your head, let it be to a lofty mountain. ....just do it!
+Whaia e Kie Ki te iti Kahurangi, ki te tuohu koe, me maunga teitei Seek the treasure you value most dearly: if you bow your head, let it be to a lofty mountain.
+CAMP FOXTON INFORMATION:

-PRIL2023 Foxton (Te Awahou) is a town in the Manawatu-Whanganui region of New Zealand - on the lower west coast of the North Island, in the Horowhenua district, 30km southwest of Palmerston North and just north of Levin.
+Foxton (Te Awahou) is a town in the Manawatu-Whanganui region of New Zealand - on the lower west coast of the North Island, in the Horowhenua district, 30km southwest of Palmerston North and just north of Levin.
 The town is located close to the banks of the Manawatu River, it is situated on State Highway 1, roughly in the middle of Tongariro National Park and Wellington.

 Foxton has a population of 3,360 as of June 2022.
 Foxton has preserved its heritage both Maori and Pakeha - through its parks, heritage buildings and four museums.
 The Manawatu River Loop and estuary creates an environment that features walkways and Ramsar wetlands with 93 species of birds and is home to the Foxton Fizz drinks.

 Foxton Bible Camp was established in 1961 primarily to facilitate an annual Family Camp.
 Since then, the camp has been continually modernised and expanded.
 It operates as a popular location for conferences, family camps and youth camps.
 It is a particularly safe site for families and has amenities suitable for all ages, including dormitories for young people and a central lounge and kitchen.
 The ocean beach is less than a half hour walk (3 km) from Camp and the river estuary only minutes away.
 The Manawatu River Estuary draws visitors keen to see the 2000 birds and up to 58 species known to flock there over the northern winter and is a stopover for many rare and migratory birds.
-It is also one of the best places to watch the unique Wrybill and the magnificent Royal Spoonbill. ....just do itl PEACE POSTER CONTEST 2023/24 'DARE TO DREAM' Entry eligibility 11 - 13 years As of 15th November 2023
+It is also one of the best places to watch the unique Wrybill and the magnificent Royal Spoonbill.

+...Just do iti

+APRIL2023

+EDITION

+PEACE POSTER CONTEST 2023/24

+'DARE TO DREAM'

+Entry eligibility 11 - 13 years As of 15th November 2023